 Her mother’s boyfriend was arrested for an unrelated offence and was questioned about the kidnapping while in custody.
 It was then that the boyfriend admitting to kidnapping and killing Estrella, but refused to disclose the location of her body to authorities.
 After further questioning, her mother’s boyfriend then agreed to lead authorities to the location where he hid Estrella’s body.
 Edinburg police then charged him with capital murder.
 The Hidalgo County District Attorney took the case to trial and he was subsequently convicted and sentenced to life in prison.

-In memory of Estrella Rojas, Estrella’s House was founded to provide a safe haven with a child-friendly, non-institutional environment where young victims are not afraid to tell their story.
 Because of Estrella’s House and the efforts of the Children’s Advocacy Center of Hidalgo County, the memory of our little star lives on with a legacy of hope and justice for other local victims of child abuse.